Azerbaijani ministry talks fulfillment of commitments under OPEC+ deal | News.az

 Azerbaijani ministry talks fulfillment of commitments under OPEC+ deal

-Azerbaijan presented data on its daily oil production in December 2017 to the OPEC Joint Technical Committee as part of the Vienna Agreement, the Azerbaijani Energy Ministry told Trend Jan.9.
+Azerbaijan presented data on its daily oil production in November to the OPEC Joint Technical Committee as part of the Vienna Agreement, the Azerbaijani Energy Ministry told on Dec.
+6.

-According to the ministry, daily oil production stood at 810,000 barrels in December, of which 755,100 barrels accounted for crude oil and 54,900 barrels for condensate.
+According to the ministry, daily oil production stood at 790,700 barrels in November, of which 735,800 barrels accounted for crude oil and 54,900 barrels for condensate, according to AzVision.

 The OPEC Joint Technical Committee was created to monitor the implementation of countries’ commitments to cut oil production.